 Global equities is the largest and the most diverse set of opportunities available to a stock picker.

-We look for stocks where the changing fundamentals of the business are mis-priced and choose ones where this mis-pricing results in the highest upside for our clients.
-Market inefficiency is not confined to one particular investment style and we look for ideas across style categories.
+We look for stocks where the changing fundamentals of the business or its operating environment are mis-priced versus market expectations and choose ones where this mis-pricing results in the highest upside for our clients.
+Market inefficiencies driven by change are not confined to a single investment style allowing us to exploit the best stock opportunities irrespective of factor implications.
 The portfolio is made up of our highest conviction, non-consensus views.